audy/gdl/README.md

 ## Features

-- **Simple Taxonomic Filtering** - Filter by name or tax ID at any rank, without having to separately look up tax IDs
+- **Simple Taxonomic Filtering** - Retrieve assemblies at or below a given taxonomic name or ID (E.g., "download all assemblies within the order _Lactobacillales_")
 - **Assembly Metadata Filtering** - Filter based on `assembly_level` (Complete, Contig, Chromosome, ...)
 - **Fast** - Use multiple processors